j-vee/ckeditor_accordion/README.txt

 Overview:
 --------
-Adds a new button to Drupal 8's built in CKEditor which allows the user to create & display any type of content in an accordion format.
+Adds a new button to Drupal's built in CKEditor which allows the user to create & display any type of content in an accordion format.

-The styling is minimal blue and easily over writeable by developers.
+The html structure and styling conforms to the US web design standards

 INSTALLATION: